Grand Annual Chase Predictions, Betting Tips & Odds (Cheltenham 2023 - DAY 2)

 - Written by Simon Bettarini

-The Grand Annual Chase has been moved to the Wednesday of Cheltenham Festival in 2023.
+The Grand Annual Chase has been moved to the Wednesday of Cheltenham Festival in 2025.
 It is the also the oldest race to be run during the four days.
 It is a class B grade 3 handicap chase run over two miles and 110 yards, open to 5 year old and older chasers.
-Jonjo O'Neill's Sky Pirate was a narrow winner of the 2021 Grand Annual, at odds of 14/1.
-Find below our Cheltenham 2023 Grand Annual Chase race preview, with odds, tips, predictions, trends, free bets and betting promotions.
+Dan Skelton's Unexpected Party was a surprising winner of the 2024 Grand Annual, at odds of 12/1.
+Find below our Cheltenham 2025 Grand Annual Chase race preview, with odds, tips, predictions, trends, free bets and betting promotions.

 Top Betting Sites To Bet Our Grand Annual Chase predictions